telehash/telehash.github.io/kademlia.md

    - Exclusive or (xor) the 2 node strings.
-   - Find the first bit that is 1, starting from the MSB.
+   - Find the first bit that is 1, starting from the most significant bit.

 Using xor has a few properties: first of all, xor(a,a) something with yourself always returns 0. xor(a,b) is the same as xor(b,a), meaning that both nodes calculate the same distance to each other.